ibm-cloud-docs/secrets-manager/vault-api.md

 ### Create a secret
 {: #vault-create-secret}

-Creates a secret by using the {{site.data.keyword.secrets-manager_short}} secrets engines.
+Creates or imports a secret by using the {{site.data.keyword.secrets-manager_short}} secrets engines.
+For more information about secret types that you can manage in the service, see [Working with secrets of different types](/docs/secrets-manager?topic=secrets-manager-what-is-secret).

 #### Example requests
 {: #vault-create-secret-request}